 - 6. History

-- 7. Industrial Arts \
+- 7. Industrial Arts

 - 8. Government

 - 9. Physical Education

-- 10. Business \
+- 10. Business

 - 11. Music

 - 12. Art

-- 13. Home Economics \
+- 13. Home Economics

 - 14. Foreign Language

-- 15. Agriculture \
+- 15. Agriculture

-- 1.2 Completion of an approved Professional Education Preliminary Program of 24 to 27 semester units.
+- 1.2 Completion of an approved Professional Education Program of 30 semester units.

-- 1.3 Cross-cultural course work is strongly recommended.
+- 1.3 Completion of an approved 30 semester unit postbaccalaureate program.

-- 1.4 Advanced English Composition, ENGL 3001, is required for admission to program.
+- 1.4 Cross cultural course work is strongly recommended; an advanced English composition (ENGL 3000) is required.

 III.
-ADMISSION TO AND CONTINUANCE IN PROFESSIONAL EDUCÁTION:
+ADMISSION TO AND CONTINUANCE IN PROFESSIONAL EDUCATION:

-All students interested in a teaching credential should contact the Credentials Coordinator or the Division of Education office early in their academic career.
+All students interested in teaching credentials should contact the Coordinator of Credentials or the Division of Education office early in their academic career.

-- Students must apply for and be accepted into a Credential Program prior to enrolling in professional education required courses. - 2.
-Application procedures for admission into a Credential Program include: an interview; letters of recommendation; transcripts (GPA minimum overall of 2.75 is required to apply; \\Single Subject Credential applicants also need a 3.0 overall GPA [Upper division] in the teaching major); a statement of intent emphasizing experience with students; and a covering application form.
-These forms are available in the office of the Credentials Coordinator. - 3.
-Students are urged not to apply until most of their academic program is completed and no earlier than the last semester of the junior year.\\\ In order to be considered, a completed application folder (transcripts, evaluations, etc.) must be filed with the Credentials Office no later than the following deadlines:
+- Students must apply and be accepted into a Credential Program prior to enrolling in professional education required courses. - 2.
+Application procedures for admission into a Credential Program include: an interview; letters of recommendation; transcripts (GPA minimum overall of 2.50 is required to apply; Single Subject Credential applicants also need a 2.75 overall GPA in the teaching major); a statement of intent emphasizing experience with students; and a covering application form.
+These forms are available in the office of the Credentials Coordinator. - Students planning to complete student teaching before graduation need to seek admission to the Credential Program during the first semester of the junior year.

-\ These waiver programs are not available at California State College, Stanislaus.
-Students completing these waiver programs elsewhere or successfully passing the Commission approved tests may apply for the CSCS Single Subject Credential Program.
+^{} These waiver majors are available at California State College, Stanislaus, except for Agriculture, Industrial Arts and Home Economics.
+Students completing these latter waiver majors elsewhere or successfully passing the Commission approved tests may apply for the CSCS Single Subject Credential Program.

-\\ Students with overall GPA below 2.75 but with better than a 3.0 GPA in the most recent 30 semester hours may apply.
+^{}Students with overall GPA below 2.50 but with better than a 2.75 GPA in the most recent 30 semester hours may apply.